Cladonia fimbriata

 Cladonia fimbriata or the trumpet cup lichen is a species cup lichen belonging to the family Cladoniaceae.

+In Nepal, Cladonia fimbriata has been reported from 3,900 to 4,250 m elevation in a compilation of published records.

 As of July 2021, its conservation status has not been estimated by the IUCN.
 In Iceland, its conservation status is denoted as data deficient (DD).